kaifcoder/learning-journey/README.md

 - `/course/[courseID]`: This is where you can watch the courses that available.
 - `/settings`: This is where you can see and edit your pro subscription.

+## Disclaimer

+Learning Journey is a prototype web app that uses OpenAI's API & Youtube API to power the AI assistant.
+The app is not affiliated with OpenAI or Google.
+The app is for demonstration and knowledge purposes only and does not guarantee the accuracy, quality, or suitability of the responses.
+The app may not work properly on some devices or browsers.
+The app may stop working at any time due to API limitations or other reasons.

-## Contact
+## Feedback

-If you have any questions or feedback, please feel free to contact me at <kaifmohd2014@gmail.com>.
-I would love to hear from you. 😊
+If you have any feedback, suggestions, or issues with the app, please contact me at kaifmohd2014@gmail.com.
+I would love to hear from you and improve the app.
+Thank you for using Learning Journey! 😊